Tarkleigh/CodeFinder/README.md

 ![](https://github.com/Tarkleigh/CodeFinder/blob/main/examples/Example.png)

-This screenshot is from Apple's Numbers tool, please use the raw csv file in the example folder to see the output in your tool of choice.
+This screenshot is from Apple's Numbers tool, please use the raw csv file in the "examples" folder to see the output in your tool of choice.

 ## What counts as a usage?